Victor101106/Library-IFMA/README.md

 ### Handling `Result`

-To handle a result, use the `isSuccess` and `isFailure` methods to determine the return type.
+To handle a result, use the `success()` and `failure()` methods to determine the return type.
 Then, access the corresponding value safely.

 #### Example: